-At Strategic Communications, we are firm believers in the value of social media and online publicity for a business.
+At Strategic Communications, we are firm believers in the value of social media and online publicity for any.
 It’s a huge part of what we do and what we advise our clients to do.
-But, while the impact of social media on a business is overwhelmingly positive, there are occasionally situations that have the potential to be extremely damaging to a company’s reputation and livelihood.
+While the impact of social media can be overwhelmingly positive, there are occasionally situations that can be extremely damaging to the reputation and livelihood of an organization.
 We’re talking, of course, about the dreaded social media crisis. (more…)

 Posts Tagged ‘crisis management’

 At least once a week – maybe more often – I’ll have a prospect or client say to me: “I can’t understand why the media won’t run a story on my…” Well, there may be a number of reasons.

 My husband likes to say: “Opinions are like noses, everybody has one.”
 There’s truth in that, of course.
 We do all have opinions and even if they’re not strongly held–or strongly expressed–they impact the way we interact with those around us, including individuals and organizations.

 For businesses and business professionals attempting to shape those opinions (often called “public relations” or PR), there can be a tendency to start the process by sending out “key messages,” from the standpoint that “we need to get the word out!”